 Education Sector Logon

-My role in the development of this application was to design and user test the multi-factor authentication part of the login flow.
-MFA was a recent addition to ESL login for added security.
+My role in this implementation was to design and user-test multi-factor authentication as part of the login flow.

 Tools: Figma/Figjam, Microsoft Teams

-I conducted user tests with about 10 ESL users and gathered feedback for the MFA setup page, as well as the user flows for a returning user, set up cancellation, logging in to different ESL applications after succesfully completing MFA, and removing MFA on behalf of someone as an admin.
+User tests were conducted with about 10 ESL users.
+Feedback was gathered for the setup page, as well as the user flows for a returning user, set up cancellation, logging in to different ESL applications after succesfully completing MFA, and removing MFA on behalf of someone as an admin.

 Full user flows to be tested for MFA setup & authenticating as a returning user